-The VVC, in partnership with Consumer Affairs Victoria as the regulator of patriotic funds, provides advice to ESOs on how patriotic funds can be raised and appropriately used, including transfer and winding-up arrangements.
+The VVC, in partnership with Consumer Affairs Victoria, the regulator of patriotic funds, provides advice to ex- service organisations on how patriotic funds can be raised and appropriately used, including transfer and winding up arrangements.

-The VVC is the trustee for six patriotic funds that are administered in accordance with Part 4 of the Veterans Act.
+The VVC is now the trustee for six patriotic funds which are administered in accordance with Part 4 of the Veterans Act 2005.

 The Australian Legion of Ex-Servicemen and Women Scholarship Fund No 1 – Nurses Memorial Centre

-This fund was first established in August 2006.
-It provides support for scholarship grants awarded on an annual basis to students undertaking postgraduate studies in care of the older person or palliative care at a recognised university.
-The VVC administers the funds, which are provided to the Australian Nurses Memorial Centre (ANMC) as the facilitator of the scholarships.
-In 2021–22, the VVC provided $11,000 to the ANMC for these scholarships.
+The Fund, first established in August 2006, provides support for scholarship grants awarded on an annual basis to students that are undertaking postgraduate studies in care of the older person or Palliative Care at a recognised university.
+The Funds, administered by the VVC, are provided to the Australian Nurses Memorial Centre (ANMC) as the facilitator of the scholarships.
+In 2019-20, the VVC approved the disbursement of $30,000 to the ANMC for these scholarships.

 The War Widows and Widowed Mothers Association Scholarship Fund

-This fund supports scholarships awarded by the Federation University Australia to students undertaking graduate or postgraduate study in the fields of nursing, palliative care, aged care or midwifery.
-In 2021–22, the VVC approved disbursing $2,000 for these scholarships.
+The Fund supports scholarships awarded by the Federation University Australia to students undertaking graduate or postgraduate study in the fields of nursing, palliative care, aged care or midwifery.

 The Victorian Blinded Soldiers’ Welfare Patriotic Fund

-This fund was established in April 2013 from funds provided by the Blinded Soldiers’ Association and a letter bequest from the estate of the Late Lucy Adamson.
-It provides welfare assistance to visually impaired veterans and their dependants, and offers assistance for former ADF members, who have visual impairment due to their service in defence of our nation.
+Established in April 2013 from funds provided by the Blinded Soldiers’ Association and a letter bequest from the Estate of the Late Lucy Adamson, this Fund provides welfare assistance to visually impaired veterans and their dependants and offers assistance for former Australian Defence Force members who have visual impairment due to their service in defence of our nation.